Why does Denison Forum ask for donations?

-When Jeff Byrd and I, Jim Denison, launched the Denison Forum as a nonprofit ministry a decade ago, our funding came from two essential supporters.
+When Jeff Byrd and I, Jim Denison, launched the Denison Forum as a nonprofit ministry in 2009, our funding came from two essential supporters.
 At the time, we reached approximately 7,000 culture-changing Christians through the sole avenue of an email newsletter.

-Additionally, our staff has grown from two to thirty-five, with at least twelve members on the Denison Forum team.
+Additionally, our staff has grown from two to more than thirty, with at least ten members on the Denison Forum team.
 (Denison Ministries is comprised of Denison Forum, First15, Christian Parenting, and Janet Denison’s teaching ministry.)

 However, the increase in staff and the number of resources we create, as well as the frequency with which we release them, tell only part of the story as to why we ask our audience to donate to our ministry.